 How Do Bonds Work?

-Bonds are simple to understand and invest in, which makes them great for beginning investors.
-An organization issues a bond with a specific maturity date and in a specified amount.
+Bonds are simple to understand and invest in, making them great for beginning investors.
+An organization issues a bond with a specific maturity date and specified amount.
 If you invest in it, you pay the bond’s face value – giving the organization the money in exchange for the bond.